williardx/faceburn/readme.md

 Now, install all the packages we need: `pip install -r requirements.txt`.

 Download Chromedriver (https://code.google.com/p/selenium/wiki/ChromeDriver) and save it to the `faceburn-master` directory you created earlier.
-Now we'll add faceburn-master to your system's path so that it can find it: first, from `faceburn-master` run `pwd` to get the full path of where you are.
+Next, we'll add faceburn-master to your system's path so that it can find it: first, from inside of `faceburn-master` run `pwd` to get the full path of where you are.
+(The right path will end in `faceburn-master`.)
 Copy the output of that command and run this command: `echo "export PATH=YOUR_PATH_HERE:$PATH" >> ~/.bash_profile`.
 If you get an error about the file not existing, run `touch ~/.bash_profile` and then try again.
 Verify that `faceburn-master` is in your path by running `echo $PATH` -- you should see it in there.
 If successful, run `source ~/.bash_profile`.

 The main script is called `faceburn.py`.
 Change the permissions on `faceburn.py` so that you can run it: `chmod u+x faceburn.py`.
-Now we're going to need to add your information to `config.py`: run `nano config.py` and add your information.
+Next, add your information to `config.py`: run `nano config.py` and add your information in the object called `properties`.
 Nano is a lightweight text editor that works mostly as it looks.
 Add the information between the quotation marks for each property.
 It should look something like this in the end:

 ```
 properties = {